boriszhilko/launcher-sim/readme.md

 ## Usage

-Provide the application with the necessary parameters like arm length, arm diameter, arm density, ball diameter, ball density, etc. The application will simulate the physics of the launcher and provide the calculated parameters.
+Provide the application with the necessary parameters like torque, maximum speed, arm start angle, ball release angle, etc.
+The application will simulate the physics of the launcher and provide the calculated ball travel distance.

 Example: